UAPFormat/.github/README.md

 - Add new examples or industry patterns in **uapf-examples**.
 - Improve SDKs and tooling in **uapf-python / uapf-typescript / uapf-viewer**.

-Standardization direction is coordinated under the **Neksus AI / UAPF working group**.
+Standardization direction is coordinated under the **Algomation / UAPF working group**.

 ---